Getting startedSet up integrationsCreate your first initiativeInvite your teamPlan today's workShare your first update

 Release --> Heartbeat

-Poll the worker-scoped session endpoint.
-The API returns only sessions the worker is allowed to claim.
+Poll the agent-scoped session endpoint.
+The API returns only sessions the agent is allowed to claim.

-For local workers, eligible sessions must belong to the authenticated owner.
+For local agents, eligible sessions must belong to the authenticated owner.
 If the user changes accounts or workspaces locally, stop and re-register under the new context.

 The built-in local runtime polls every 30000 milliseconds by default.